-- 5.18 The IRM takes the information for all the potential futures and combines them to develop an overall spread of potential future baseline supply demand situations over the planning period, an example of which is shown in Figure 7. - 5.19 Using our decision support tools it is possible to interrogate which combination of growth, climate change and environmental destination scenarios are used to generate each line on the graph.
-For example, the red line on the graph represents the core baseline, plus an environmental destination scenario for 2050 provided by the Environment Agency.
+The information for all the potential futures are combined to develop an overall spread of potential future baseline supply demand situations over the planning period, an example of which is shown in Figure 7.

+Using our decision support tools it is possible to interrogate which combination of growth, climate change and environmental destination scenarios are used to generate each line on the graph.
+For example, the red line on the graph in Figure 7 represents the core baseline scenario compared to the other alternative scenarios shown in blue.

-Figure 8: Future baseline supply-demand balance situations (example)
+Figure 7: Future baseline supply-demand balance situations (example)

-- 5.20 It's not necessary (and impractical) to pass every possible baseline situation into the IVM to derive potential solutions. - 5.21 We will choose a range of single situations (Step 3) and also develop situation trees, i.e. a combination of situations forming a branched pathway (Steps 4 and 5), to explore the range of potential futures.
+A range of single situations will be identified to develop situation trees (Step 3), i.e. a combination of situations will be used to form branched pathways (Steps 4 and 5), to explore the range of potential futures.